acaudwell/Gource/README.md

 Gource can display captions along the timeline by specifying a caption file (using --caption-file) in the pipe ('|') delimited format below:

-    timestamp - A unix timestamp of when to display the caption. caption   - The caption
+    timestamp - An ISO 8601 or A unix timestamp of when to display the caption. caption   - The caption

 Recording Videos: